 That’s it.
-All you need to write a copy and optimize for search engines.
+All you need to write a copy and optimize it for search engines.
 Sounds like a great plan?

-Given that non-profits are often all about limited budget and resources, this can be the optimal option.
+Given that non-profits are often all about limited budgets and resources, this can be the optimal option.
 You can develop an MVP using website builders and then raise money for your community, which will certainly include the expenses of improving the website with better functionality.

 The main disadvantage is that a mediocre, self-made website may fail to stave off the onslaught of other high-ranked non-profit websites.

-That said, if you have some money to spare, think about option 2.
+That said if you have some money to spare, think about option 2.